FlyingDR/date/README.md

 \Flying\Date\Date::adjust(\DateInterval|\DateTimeInterface|string|null $adjustment = null): void
  ```

-Defines (or resets) time shifting interval that is used for date adjusting while creating date objects.
+Defines (or resets) the time shifting interval that is used for date adjusting while creating date objects.
 It is allowed to define either absolute point of time by passing `\DateTimeInterface` instance or a time shift relative to the current point of time by passing `\DateInterval` object.

 It is also allowed to pass [date formats](https://www.php.net/manual/en/datetime.formats.php) or [date interval](https://www.php.net/manual/en/dateinterval.construct.php) definitions.